froots/froots.github.io/_posts/2016-08-15-31-ways-to-spend-less-time-on-manual-cross-browser-testing.md

   We all know that manual cross–browser and device testing saps our time and energy.
 But we don’t make a conscious effort to improve the situation.
 Here are some strategies and tips for reducing the pain of manual browser testing.
+intro: >-
+  We all know that manual cross–browser and device testing saps our time and energy.
+But we don’t make a conscious effort to improve the situation.
+Here are some strategies and tips for reducing the pain of manual browser testing.
 twitter_card:
   type: summary_large_image
   image: /images/posts/2016-08-15/corbusier-og.jpg